M-o-a-T/moat-kv/docs/source/command_line.rst

    The default group is "all".

-.. program:: moat.kv client job run
+.. program:: moat kv job run

 This is the actual runner, i.e. the program that runs stored tasks.

 This program does not terminate.

-.. program:: moat.kv client job info
+.. program:: moat kv job info

 List available groups (or nodes, if ``-g -`` is used).

-.. program:: moat.kv client job list
+.. program:: moat kv job list

 List available run entries.